• 00Days

 • Any questions submitted through the virtual platform

-Your tablet will be connected to the internet and any updates to your session will automatically be made on your tablet – it will be important to refresh this regularly.
+You will need to connect your device to the congress wifi and updates to your session will automatically be made through the app – it will be important to refresh this regularly.

 The speakers will not be able to see the questions, so please read the questions out and direct to the appropriate speaker.

-Important note: if an in-person audience member calls out a question whilst seated, you must repeat the question so that the virtual audience can hear the question.
-Virtual delegates and speakers will only hear what is coming through a microphone, please remember this when Q&A is in progress.
+Important note: if an audience member calls out a question whilst seated, you must repeat the question so everyone can hear.
+Chairpersons / speakers must always speak into the microphone.

 What is expected of me as chairperson?